ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 * Run the `terraform plan` command.

-* Run the `terraform apply` command.
+* Run the `terraform apply -auto-approve` command.

-The following observations were made after executing the `terraform apply` command:
+The following observations were made after executing the `terraform apply -auto-approve` command:

 1. **Hard Coded Values**: Rememeber our best practice hint from the beginning?
 Both the `availability_zone` and `cidr_block` arguments are hard coded.
 We should always endeavour to make our configurations dynamic and reusable.